So truthfully, why does he pull away?

 Your heart always wants connection

 We used to be surrounded by people.
-We lived in tribes, for goodness sake.
+We lived in tribes for thousands of years, for goodness sake.

 It is normal to crave connection – only, we are too quick to think that it’s only a man’s connection that we crave.
 It’s deeper and deeper connection with humans in general.